 The Conservancy is in the process of planning a much-needed renovation of the North Meadow Center, located on the north side of the 97th Street Transverse Road, at the southern edge of the North Meadow.
 The facility houses Park operations and program staff along with public restrooms, and includes outdoor recreation courts and operational space.
-The project is expected to be in construction starting in the fall of 2022, and the work will be completed in 12 to 18 months.
+The project is expected to be in construction starting in early 2023, and the work will last approximately 18 months.
 Every effort will be made to minimize disruption to use of the recreation courts during construction.

 In the 1860s, as part of Central Park’s original construction, a complex of maintenance facilities for the operation of the Park was located on the Transverse Road at 86th Street, hidden from view from within the Park.
 Maintenance yards were added in 1900 (the 79th Street Yard) and 1910 (at the North Meadow).
 The North Meadow yard included a stone storage shed and stable, a refuse incinerator, and manure pits.

 In 1935, under Parks Commissioner Robert Moses, outdoor recreation facilities were developed at the North Meadow, and the structure renovated to incorporate public restrooms and program space, in addition to storage for Park operations.
 It was at this time that the existing brick façade and windows were added on the south side of the building, and boiler rooms were added to make it a heated space.
 At the same time, borough-wide maintenance functions were consolidated in the 86th Street Shops, while maintenance functions for Central Park were squeezed into corners of public restrooms, concession buildings, and the Zoo.